guyko/weighted-lottery/README.md

 }
 ```

-all implementations are benchmarked using JMH, and http://jmh.morethan.io/ for visualization:
+All implementations are benchmarked using JMH, and can be found [here](https://api.travis-ci.org/guyko/weighted-lottery/jmh-result.json)

+The following visualization is taken from using http://jmh.morethan.io/ with the latest benchmark:

 ![Alt text](/benchmark.png "Benchmark")